pguse/ics4u-go/notes/arrays.md

 func main() {
 	marks := [3]int{85, 95, 82} // Declare Array with 3 elements

-	// Using a for-loop to add up the marks in the sum := 0
+	// Using a for-loop to add up the marks in the array sum := 0

 	for i := 0; i < len(marks); i++ {
 		sum = sum + marks[i]
 	}